Generic name: Daunorubicin hydrochloride

 Daunorubicin hydrochloride may transiently impart a red coloration to the urine after administration, and patients should be advised to expect this.

-Daunorubicin hydrochloride may induce hyperuricemia secondary to rapid lysis of leukemic cells.
+Daunorubicin hydrochloride may induce hyperuricemia secondary to rapid lysis of leukemic renal cells.
 As a precaution, allopurinol administration is usually begun prior to initiating antileukemic therapy.
 Blood uric acid levels should be monitored and appropriate therapy initiated in the event that hyperuricemia develops.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Daunorubicin hydrochloride, when injected subcutaneously into mice, causes a fibrosarcomas to develop at the injection site.
+Daunorubicin hydrochloride, when injected subcutaneously into mice, causes fibrosarcomas to develop at the injection site.
 When administered to mice thrice weekly intraperitoneally, no carcinogenic effect was noted after 18 months of observation.
 In male rats administered Daunorubicin thrice weekly for 6 months, at 1/70th the recommended human dose on a body surface area basis, peritoneal sarcomas were found at 18 months.
 A single IV dose of Daunorubicin administered to rats at 1.6 fold the recommended human dose on a body surface area basis caused mammary adenocarcinomas to appear at 1 year.
 Daunorubicin was mutagenic in vitro (Ames assay, V79 hamster cell assay), and clastogenic in vitro (CCRFCEM human lymphoblasts) and in vivo (SCE assay in mouse bone marrow) tests.

 In male dogs at a daily dose of 0.25 mg/kg administered intravenously, testicular atrophy was noted at autopsy.
 Histologic examination revealed total aplasia of the spermatocyte series in the seminiferous tubules with complete aspermatogenesis.